Privacy and FERPA

 Many employees will come into contact with protected and private information in the course of their job duties.
 Some of these records include grades, transcripts, test scores, evaluations, resumes, letters of recommendation, salary offers or ranges, financial information, billing records, as well as personal notes and messages to or about students or employees.
+Access to such records does not permit the employee to release that information to anyone else without written consent of the student (see below for release of records).
 Although every effort will be made to limit such contact, it is inevitable.

 Files or other materials containing protected information may be accessed by an employee only when the duties of their job require it during the course of official college business.
 New employees will be trained within their office or department by a qualified staff member regarding what information may be accessed, what if any information may be provided to third parties and what information may not be shared.
 In addition, as a condition of employment, all employees are required to take an on-line privacy training at the time they are hired and then once every three years.